octokit/.github/.github/first-timers-issue-template.md

 Leave a comment below!

-This issue was created by [First-Timers-Bot](https://github.com/hoodiehq/first-timers-bot).
+This issue was created by the [FirstTimers GitHub App](https://github.com/hoodiehq/first-timers-bot).